← All Guides

 Check Price on Amazon

-Is the LiveFine Automatic Dispenser a Good One-Time-Cost Alternative?
+Is the Daviky Automatic Dispenser a Good Low-Cost Alternative?

-"The best automatic dispenser for families who want automation without ongoing monthly fees."
+"The most affordable automatic dispenser for families who want automation without ongoing monthly fees."

-The LiveFine Automatic Pill Dispenser offers automatic dispensing — alarms, compartment locking, dose-by-dose release — without a subscription fee.
-At about $80 as a one-time purchase, it pays for itself versus Hero Health within three months.
+The Daviky Automatic Pill Dispenser offers automatic dispensing — alarms, compartment locking, dose-by-dose release — without a subscription fee.
+At about $44 as a one-time purchase, it is the most budget-friendly way to add real automation, holding 28 days of doses in a locked tray.

-The trade-off is that LiveFine does not have a caregiver app or remote monitoring capability.
-It will alarm if a dose is missed, but it will not send you a notification on your phone.
+The trade-off is that Daviky does not have a caregiver app or remote monitoring capability.
+It will alarm with sound and light if a dose is missed, but it will not send a notification to your phone.
 For families who are in close contact with their parent (or nearby), this is a very cost-effective automatic dispensing option.
-For long-distance caregivers, Hero Health's remote alerts are worth the monthly cost.
+For long-distance caregivers, the Wi-Fi alerts on the CURABOX or LiveFine Smart WiFi are worth the higher price.

 Pros